carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

     npm run installation

+If you want a custom name for your installation (the default is ApiGatewayCloudFormation) you can run:

+    NAME=SomeOtherName npm run installation

+**Note:** If you set another name for you installation you have to provide the same name when you deploy.

 The installation takes a couple of minutes.
 The script will output the Custom Resource Lambda function ARN.
 Save this value, it is the value of the ServiceToken parameter that each Custom Resource requires in your CloudFormation templates.